heroiclabs/nakama-docs/docs/social-realtime-chat.md

 A presence is made up of a unique session combined with a user ID.
 This makes it easy to distinguish between the same user connected from multiple devices in the chat channel.

 The user who [joins a chat channel](#join-chat) receives an initial presence list of all other connected users in the chat channel.
-A callback can be used to receive presence changes from the server about users who join and leaves.
+A callback can be used to receive presence changes from the server about users who join and leave.
 This makes it easy to maintain a list of online users and update it when changes occur.

 !!!
 Summary
     A list of all online users is received when a user joins a chat channel you can combine it with an event handler which notifies when users join or leave.
 Together it becomes easy to maintain a list of online users.